inyong37/Study/_Computer/Software/System.md

     - CentOS Stream (by Red Hat of IBM, from November 2021 with version 8)
     - Rocky Linux (by Rocky Enterprise Software Foundation (RESF), from April 2021)
   - OpenWrt (by Linksys, from 2007, used for most of Router Platform)
+  - Android (by Android of Google, from September 2008, used for Mobile Platform)
+    - Wear OS (formerly Android Wear, from March 2014 with Android 4.4W, used for Android Smart Watch)
+    - Android Auto (from March 2015, used for connected vehicle by Android Phone)
+    - Android Automotive OS (used for infortainment system of vehicle)
+    - Android TV (used for Smart TV)
 - z/OS (by IBM, from October 2000, used for Mainframe)
 - Contiki-NG
 - FreeRTOS